-Q. Why can’t lower level courses be covered by fees-free?
+Q. Why can’t lower level courses be covered by Fees Free?

 A. The Fees Free policy focuses eligibility on quality-assured programmes that are considered to be a good investment for New Zealand and for all learners.
-It aligns fees-free eligibility with student support and government tuition subsidies, and limits fees-free to courses with regulated fees.
+It aligns Fees Free eligibility with student support and government tuition subsidies, and limits Fees Free to courses with regulated fees.

-Q. Why do programmes and courses have to be recognised and funded to be available for fees-free?
+Q. Why do programmes and courses have to be recognised and funded to be available for Fees Free?

-Q. Are private training establishment (PTE) courses eligible for fees-free?
+Q. Are private training establishment (PTE) courses eligible for Fees Free?

 Q. Will learners studying from overseas be eligible?

-However, learners can study part-time and spread their fees-free entitlement over multiple years.
+However, learners can study part time and spread their fees-free entitlement over multiple years.
 See the FAQ: “Will part-time learners be eligible for fees-free?”

 A. Provider-based study

-A. Industry-based training and apprenticeships
+A. Industry training

 For more information, see the FAQ “What are the rules around withdrawals and tuition fee refunds if a learner withdraws from their course?”